wwu-webtech/ashlar/README.md

 ### IV.
 Pattern Lab

 #### Installation
-While still in the `ashlar` folder, install pattern lab with this script:
+While still in the `ashlar` folder, install and provision pattern lab with these scripts:

     ./patternlab-install.sh
+    ./patternlab-provision.sh

 #### Development
 The commands you will need to run, from the `ashlar` folder, to get a pattern lab site generated and served locally are: